ninahonyango/Packet-Capture-Analysis/README.md

 - **File Transfer Activities**: Post-authentication, files like `secret.txt` were uploaded, and attempts were made to download `confidential.pdf`, which failed due to file access issues.

-- **Attack Timeline**: The flow of the attack—from initial access attempts to file transfer activities—was effectively visualized using Wireshark's Flow Graph feature.
+- **Attack Timeline**: The flow of the attack from initial access attempts to file transfer activities, was effectively visualized using Wireshark's Flow Graph feature.

 - **Attack Summary**: A brute-force attack was executed using Hydra targeting the FTP service on Metasploitable2 of IP 192.168.56.102.
 The attacker machine Kali of IP 192.168.56.101 attempted multiple logins using the username `msfadmin` and a password wordlist.
 Wireshark revealed a successful login using the password `msfadmin`, followed by manual FTP file transfers (RETR, STOR).
 All traffic was unencrypted, exposing credentials and data in transit.